 Even without the guidelines, the new FTC and DOJ leadership will continue to go after Big Tech, analysts say.
 The difference will be in how the agencies evaluate the competitive risk companies pose when they propose a merger.

-Enforcement will be grounded in “economic analysis” and “legal precedent,” Stewart-Teitelbaum told Legal Dive.
+Enforcement, for deals in all industries, not just Big Tech, will be grounded in “economic analysis” and “legal precedent,” Stewart-Teitelbaum told Legal Dive.

 Trump made it clear in his first term he’s open to scrutinizing Big Tech, according to a report commissioned by Axinn, Veltrop & Harkrider, a law firm specializing in antitrust enforcement.